-A change in SOFA score remains the most robust definitiion of organ dysfunction in this patient population, and where resources allow we would not discourage its use.
-Recognising, however, that few clinical areas have the resource to formally measure SOFA scores, we need something more pragmatic.
+A change in SOFA score remains the most robust definition of organ dysfunction in this patient population.
+However, for organisations without excellent electronic systems, we need something more pragmatic.

 ii.
-Red Flag Sepsis
+Red Flag Sepsis, updated for 2022

-Red Flag Sepsis was developed in September 2015 by the UK Sepsis Trust in collaboration with NHS England and the Royal Colleges as a pragmatic, operational solution for use at the bedside.
-Red Flag Sepsis is not, and never will be, a formal 'diagnosis' of sepsis: it is a set of criteria we can measure rapidly which suggest it is highly likely the patient has a degree of organ dysfunction and empowers often junior health professionals to act.
+Red Flag Sepsis is not a formal 'diagnosis' of sepsis: it is a bedside tool which suggests it is highly likely the patient has a degree of organ dysfunction and which empowers health professionals to act.